cercatrova21/iOS_widgets/Blocktime.md

 }
 ```

 4. Click on the bottom left corner the "sliders" to name your script.
-For example: Blockheight
+For example: Blocktime
 5. Click close and done
 6. Go to the homescreen, press and hold for a few seconds to make the icons move.
 Tab on the top left corner the "+" symbol